floooh/oryol/doc/OVERVIEW.md

 with some features lagging behind on some platforms
 - builds on Linux, OSX, Windows with native IDE support (QtCreator, Xcode, VStudio)
 - cmake based build system with a frontend python script
-- GLSL shader coding integrated into IDE with Khronos reference compiler integrated and clickable error messages
+- GLSL shader coding integrated into IDE with Khronos reference compiler shader validation and clickable error messages
 - python/XML-driven C++ code generation integrated into IDE/build process
 - written in a fairly high-level form of C++(11)